ChernihVyacheslav/Epam-practice2/README.md

 # Epam-practice2
-Tasks from the 2st practice class of EPAM java course at spring 2019.
+Tasks from the second practice class of EPAM java course at spring 2019.